Code-Institute-Submissions/Upon-Wonder/README.md

 ### Gallery
 The hero image section in the gallery acts as an image slider, with four different images from different concerts.
-The page includes a heading text with the title of the page, and under that some media content of three [videos](#videos) with a descriptive text about each video.
+The page includes a heading text with the title of the page and some text under the heading that contain links to the bands Youtube and Vimeo.
+Next there is some media content of three [videos](#videos) with a descriptive text about each video.

 ### Tour Dates
 The Tour Dates page starts of with an alert section on top of a hero image to inform the visitor about the